xMoAlaa7/Mo_Portfolio/README.md

 </p>

 - Worked on improving soft skills via attending alx hubs and interacting with fellow peers to complete weekly milestones.
-- Completed the AWS Academy Cloud Foundations course provided by AWS and alx and learnt about Billing, Security, Network, Compute, Storage ,and Database service categories, AWS CAF, and AWS WellArchitected Framework.
+- Completed the AWS Academy Cloud Foundations course provided by alx in partnership with AWS and learnt about Billing & Cost Management, Identity & Access Management, Networking and Content Delivery, Compute, Storage, Database, and Management & Governance service categories, AWS CAF, and how to implement these services according to the AWS Well Architected Framework.
 - Applied knowledge learnt in the AWS Academy Cloud Foundations course in lab environments provided during training.
-- Currently studying the AWS Academy Cloud Architecting course provided by AWS and alx.
+- Completed the AWS Academy Solutions Architecting course provided by alx in partnership with AWS and expanded my knowledge on the previously mentioned service categories.

 ## Senior Steps - IT Training Center
 ### Red Hat Linux System Administraion Training (June 2023 - August 2024) (3 Months)